MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/monaco-kusto.md

 ### [AMD module system](#tab/amd)

 1. Add the following HTML to pages where the Monaco Editor is used, such as your *index.html* file.
-These are required due to a dependency the package has on `kusto-language-service`.
+They're required due to a dependency the package has on `kusto-language-service`.

     ```html
     <script src="%PUBLIC_URL%/monaco-editor/min/vs/language/kusto/bridge.min.js"></script>